yanniewu/amazon-bedrock-agent-samples/examples/amazon-bedrock-multi-agent-collaboration/energy_efficiency_management_agent/README.md

 ## Overview

+The Energy assistant acts as an energy management orchestrator, combining forecasting insights, solar panel maintenance instructions, and peak load management to provide users with a holistic view of their energy ecosystem.
+By coordinating between these specialized agents, it delivers personalized recommendations that consumption patterns, and device usage, helping customers optimize their energy habits.

 This workshop showcases the new Amazon Bedrock Agents' [multi-agent collaboration capabilities](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-multi-agents-collaboration.html) through an Energy Efficiency Management System.
-The system consists of a supervisor agent that orchestrates three specialized sub-agents, each handling specific aspects of energy management and customer service.

 ## Workshop modules